-As is well-known that this problem is NP-complete and there are a whole literature of approximation algorithms.
-Comparison of the performance of different IQP approximation solvers is outside the scope of our paper.
-In our experiment, we selected a recently proposed algorithm, reweighed random walk matching (RRWM) \cite{cho2010}.
-The main reason we chose this algorithm is the superior performance they have shown compared with other state-of-the-art approximation algorithm, including SM \cite{leord2005}, SMAC \cite{cour2006}, HGM \cite{zass2008}, IPFP \cite{leord2009}, GAGM \cite{gold1996}, SPGM\cite{vanwyk2004}.
-For the completeness of our presentation, we list a peudocode of their algorithm in Algorithm \ref{alg:rrwm} and left details to their original paper.
+As is well-known, this problem is NP-complete and there is a large literature of approximation algorithms.
+In our experiments, we selected a recently proposed algorithm, the reweighed random walk matching (RRWM) \cite{cho2010} because of its superior performance compared with other state-of-the-art approximation algorithms, including SM \cite{leord2005}, SMAC \cite{cour2006}, HGM \cite{zass2008}, IPFP \cite{leord2009}, GAGM \cite{gold1996}, SPGM\cite{vanwyk2004}.
+While finding a good solver for IQP is an interesting problem {\it per se}, we will not explore possibilities in this direction as it will inevitably shift the focus of our paper.